Actyx/Actyx/web/developer.actyx.com/blog/2020-07-27-libp2p-gossipsub.md

 Thankfully, Adrian Manning from [sigma prime](https://sigmaprime.io/), the developers of the [lighthouse](https://lighthouse.sigmaprime.io/) Ethereum 2.0 client, immediately jumped on the issue.
 Just the fact that somebody other than me was willing to help fixing this issue was a huge relief.

-Adrian is the main author of the rust implementation of gossipsub, which is a [central component](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/phase0/p2p-interface.md#the-gossip-domain-gossipsub) of Ethereum 2.
+Adrian is the main author of the Rust implementation of gossipsub, which is a [central component](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/phase0/p2p-interface.md#the-gossip-domain-gossipsub) of Ethereum 2.

 Once I looked at the tracing output at the finest level to get Adrian some info, the cause of the issue became clear relatively quickly.
 Our production node was go-ipfs 0.4.22.
 It was sending us messages that did not conform to the protocol buffers specification of the gossipsub protocol.
 The [messageids field](https://github.com/libp2p/go-libp2p-pubsub/blob/dd069798bb31b4e79f7222e7a72d922695537d7b/pb/rpc.proto#L35), that was specified as a string in the protocol buffers definition in go-ipfs, was sometimes not a valid utf8 string.